COSIMA/regional-mom6/paper/paper.md

 # Summary

+`regional-mom6` is a Python package that provides an easy and versatile way to set up regional configurations of the Modular Ocean Model version 6 (MOM6) ocean model.

-The Modular Ocean Model version 6 (MOM6) is a widely-used open-source general circulation ocean--sea ice model, written in Fortran and developed mainly at the NOAA Geophysical Fluid Dynamics Laboratory [@Adcroft2019MOM6].
+MOM6 is a widely-used open-source general circulation ocean--sea ice model, written in Fortran and developed mainly at the NOAA Geophysical Fluid Dynamics Laboratory [@Adcroft2019MOM6].
-MOM6 contains several improvements over its predecessor MOM5 [@griffies2014elements], including the implementation of the Arbitrary-Lagrangian-Eulerian vertical coordinates [@griffies2020ALE], more efficient tracer advection schemes, and state-of-the art parameterizations of sub-grid scale physics.
+MOM6 contains several improvements over its predecessor MOM5 [@griffies2014elements], including the implementation of the Arbitrary-Lagrangian-Eulerian vertical coordinates [bleck2002gvc; @griffies2020ALE], more efficient tracer advection schemes, and state-of-the art parameterizations of sub-grid scale physics.

 The nature of turbulent flows is such that smaller scales of motion emerge spontaneously, i.e., flows exhibit forward energy cascade [@richardson1922weather].
 Oceanic flows are no exception to this rule.